merledu/rv-thunder/ASIC/Readme.md

 ```sh
 cd src
 ```
-Create a file and name your `file.v`
+Create a file and name your file
 ```sh
 touch file.v
 ```